BUYING GUIDES

 Best small & portable kamado 2026: 5 models for the balcony, a couple, camping or the beach

 Diameters of 27 to 40 cm, weights between 14 and 35 kg, enough autonomy to feed four without reloading charcoal.
-We loaded all five into a car boot, lit them on a 4 m² Torrevieja terrace and timed how long each takes to settle at 110 °C: these are the ones that pass.
+We compared all five on weight, handles, diameter and autonomy —manufacturer specs cross-checked with community reports— to see which settle at 110 °C soonest and which genuinely fit on a 4 m² terrace: these are the ones that pass.

 Read the guide